ecordes-vt/docs/src/docs/automate-studio/flow-examples/README.md

 # Flow Examples

-## Flow Engine examples

-Let's get started with some walkthroughs of introductory and real use-cases of flow engines currently in use by aiWARE customers.
+Use these flow walkthroughs to quickly get a sense of what Automate Studio and flow engines can by understanding how these introductory and real use-cases of flow engines were created, step by step.

 ### Confidence Bot flow